StateSmith/StateSmith-examples/embedded-solar-1/README.md

 <br>

-# Any hackers out there?
+# Auto Generating PlantUML Code
-It would be super amazing if someone made a small tool that would take input text like:
+I'm tinkering with idea of a small online tool that will take a simple text format like this:

 ```
 MAIN_MENU